sirmarcel/glp/README.md

 ## What about `jax-md`?

-`glp` heavily relies on, and is inspired by, `jax-md`.
-However, we take a slightly different perspective on how potentials work internally:
+Much of the original design of `glp` was heavily inspired by `jax-md`.
+Since then, we've decided to take some slightly different technical directions, which allow us to take a more direct approach to treating periodic systems and the associated tasks of computing the stress.

 In `jax-md`, potentials are typically defined via their parameters and a `displacement_fn` (computing minimum image convention atom-pair vectors) that encodes the simulation `cell`.
 This means that the `cell` is a *parameter*, rather than a direct *argument* of the potential energy function, so taking derivatives with respect to the cell or computing the stress is a bit awkward (but possible).
 It also means that the potential is responsible for mapping the `displacement_fn` over pairs of neighbours, typically with the help of a `neighborlist`.
+At the time of writing, `jax-md` also implements the displacement in general periodic systems such that the derivative with respect to the cell is incorrect, so the stress must be computed by transforming the displacements.

-In contrast, `glp` is built on the assumption that for many potentials, a more natural input is simply the graph of atom-pair vectors.
-In that case, we can take care of all the work of constructing neighbourlists, mapping displacements across them, ahead of time.
-And since `glp` controls that process, it can also neatly treat the `cell` as an *argument*, and we can compute the stress more directly.
-Specialising on this type of potential, where we can exactly know the range of interactions, also allows the implementation of the heat flux.
+In contrast, `glp` takes the perspective that potentials are strictly functions mapping `(positions, charges, cell)` to a potential energy.
+It provides tools to easily implement a particular class of such general potentials: Those that internally represent `(positions, charges, cell)` as a graph of minimum-image convention atom-pair vectors between nodes (atoms) labeled with charges.
+We take care of constructing this graph and therefore take charge of dealing with displacement functions and neighborlists, which are no longer the responsibility of a given potential.

-In the end, we find the `glp` approach slightly more convenient for practical use, as it reduces the amount of heavy lifting a given potential has to do, and the amount of errors that can be introduced this way.
-The downside is that certain kinds of potentials can't be included in a simple way, for example Tersoff-style potentials with explicit triplet interactions.
+This means that the function signatures involved cleanly represent that underlying concepts, and so we don't need to jump through any hoops to obtain the stress with AD -- with whatever implementation we'd like, even those that directly transform positions and cell.

-It should be fairly straightforward to adopt `jax_md.energy` functions for `glp`, if desired, and we are looking forward to PRs in that direction!
+In any case, it should be fairly straightforward to adopt `jax_md.energy` functions for `glp`, if desired, and we are looking forward to PRs in that direction!

 ## Want to know more?